 Misconception #3: Corn and Soy Are Toxic To Animals

 Cattle, poultry and hogs can eat soy and corn.
-It’s how the grains are processed that can make it hard for them to digest.
+It’s how the grains are utilized in the diet that can make it hard for them to digest.
 No livestock producer only feeds corn and soy to their animals – they balance their diets with other grains and grasses needed for proper development.

 Here’s how cattle, hogs and poultry really digest corn and soy: